 SHOP NOW—free delivery anywhere in Australia

-A few kilometres away from Dana, the Takalar is having engine trouble.
-Among the passengers fleeing from persecution are Roya and her mother, and Roya’s unborn sister.
+Not far from Dana, the Takalar is having engine trouble.
+Among the passengers on board fleeing from persecution are Roya and her mother, and Roya’s unborn sister.

 The storm now closing in on the Takalar and the Java Ridge will mean catastrophe for them all.

 ‘Jock Serong creates a sense of foreboding from the very start of his third novel, and then constantly ratchets up the tension with a keen sense of pacing.’

 ‘With this book, Serong cements his growing reputation as the thinking person’s adventure writer.
 On the Java Ridge is such a strong piece of writing on so many levels.
 Andrew Bolt would hate it!’

 ‘Blow me down if I didn’t hang on every word.’